Local Travel and the All Inclusive Holiday

 What some detractors don’t appreciate is that while Club Med is what probably comes to mind first, the all-inclusive holiday can take many different forms.
 The luxury cruise we recently did with Orion Expeditions to Borneo is essentially an all-inclusive holiday.
 Once on board the vessel everything was covered – accommodation, all meals, and tours and activities – well everything except alcohol.

 The intimate Aman boutique chain also offers all-inclusive packages at many of their resorts.
-In Siem Reap this included sublime meals that turned out to be some of the best food we ate in town, as well as use of a driver and our private remork (the Cambodian tuk-tuk) to take us to Angkor Wat and the other Khmer ruins each day.
+In Siem Reap at their Amansara property this included sublime meals that turned out to be some of the best food we ate in town, as well as use of a driver and our private remork (the Cambodian tuk-tuk) to take us to Angkor Wat and the other Khmer Empire ruins each day.
 The Four Seasons occasionally does the same, at properties such as the Tented Camp at the Golden Triangle.